Azure-Samples/azure-search-openai-demo/README.md

 1. Run `azd env set AZURE_OPENAI_RESOURCE_GROUP {Name of existing resource group that OpenAI service is provisioned to}`
 1. Run `azd env set AZURE_OPENAI_CHATGPT_DEPLOYMENT {Name of existing ChatGPT deployment}`.
 Only needed if your ChatGPT deployment is not the default 'chat'.
 1. Run `azd env set AZURE_OPENAI_GPT_DEPLOYMENT {Name of existing GPT deployment}`.
 Only needed if your ChatGPT deployment is not the default 'davinci'.
+1. Run `azd env set AZURE_OPENAI_EMB_DEPLOYMENT {Name of existing GPT embedding deployment}`.
+Only needed if your embeddings deployment is not the default 'embedding'.
 1. Run `azd up`

 > NOTE: You can also use existing Search and Storage Accounts.
 See `./infra/main.parameters.json` for list of environment variables to pass to `azd env set` to configure those existing resources.